asilva1604/pfl-tp1-2425/README.md

 ### Explanation
 - Auxiliary Data Structures:
     - AdjList: Similar to the shortestPath function, the roadmap is converted to an adjacency list representation.
-    - Distance Function: A function to calculate the distance between two cities, used by the TSP solver.
 - Algorithm:
-    - TSP Solver: The solveTSP function is used to solve the TSP.
-It finds the shortest path that visits all cities exactly once and returns to the starting city.
-The algorithm ensures that all cities are connected and uses the adjacency list and distance function to compute the optimal path.
   - Dynamic Programming with Bitmasking:
     - The algorithm uses dynamic programming to store the shortest paths for subsets of cities.
     - Bitmasking is used to represent subsets of cities.
 Each bit in the bitmask represents whether a city is included in the subset.
   - State Representation
-    - The state is represented by two variables: pos (represents the current city) and mak (is a bitmask where each bit indicated whether a city has been visited)
+    - The state is represented by two variables: pos (represents the current city) and mask (is a bitmask where each bit indicated whether a city has been visited)
   - Transition
     - From each state (pos, mask), the algorithm considers moving to an unvisited city i
-    - The trnsition is only valid if city i has not been visited (check using bitmask)
+    - The transition is only valid if city i has not been visited (check using bitmask)
   - Recurrence Relation
     - The algorithm uses a recurrence relation to compute the minimum distance for each state.
     - The distance for state (pos, mask) is the minimum of the distances obtained by moving to each unvisited city i and adding the distance from pos to i.